codenvibes/CS/12 AI SECURITY FUNDAMENTALS/01 FUNDAMENTALS OF AI SECURITY.md

 ## AI jailbreaking

-An AI jailbreak is a _technique_ that can cause the failure of guardrails (_mitigations_).
-The resulting _harm_ comes from whatever guardrail was circumvented: for example, causing the system to violate its operators' policies, make decisions unduly influenced by one user, or execute malicious instructions.
+==An AI jailbreak is a _technique_ that can cause the failure of guardrails (_mitigations_).== The resulting _harm_ comes from whatever guardrail was circumvented: for example, causing the system to violate its operators' policies, make decisions unduly influenced by one user, or execute malicious instructions.
 This _technique_ is associated with attack _techniques_ including prompt injection, evasion, and model manipulation.

 ![Diagram showing AI jailbreak.](https://learn.microsoft.com/en-us/training/advocates/fundamentals-ai-security/media/ai-jailbreak.png)